 If it’s a warm day (which there’s a good chance of in Houston!), head down to Discovery Green downtown, and go on a kayak or stand-up paddleboard tour.
 Find Kinder Lake in the northeast portion of the park, and after signing a waiver, Bayou City Adventures will take you on a few guided laps around the shallow lake that is stocked with fish.
 This activity is limited to weekends from March 18 to May 29, and daily after that until June 25.

 Take the Ferry in Galveston

 The Galveston-Port Bolivar ferry originally began its services in the 1800s.
 Now it is free to the public and open to vehicles and pedestrians.

-The 20-minute (approximately) ferry ride will take you over to the Bolivar Peninsula.
-The 27-mile-long peninsula hosts things to do such as birding, fishing, shopping and swimming.
+The 20-minute (approximate) ferry ride will take you over to the Bolivar Peninsula.
+The 27-mile-long peninsula hosts things to do, such as birding, fishing, shopping, and swimming.
 While these things may not fall in the $10 or under category, the round-trip ferry ride is a fun afternoon in itself; if you go to the front of the ferry, you'll often see dolphins jumping and splashing ahead in the water.

 Meander Through the Downtown Tunnels

 Sure, you could go to any one of Houston's great shopping areas, but it’s a pretty cool novelty to have six miles of shopping and eating underground.
 Enter the tunnels through numerous stairs and escalators on the streets of downtown, or through the Wells Fargo Plaza (1000 Louisiana, Houston, Texas 77002), and McKinney Garage.

 Once you’re 20 feet below the streets, you can shop, eat, and generally stay out of the heat or rain.
 Much of the tunnel system is privately owned, so hours are mostly limited to business hours on the weekdays.

 Cycle With Critical Mass Houston